-The Win-Win Initiative aims at increasing the affordability of cost effective, resource sparing cancer treatment and more important to get better value cancer control and care for cancer patients in the world via exploring scientific approaches and win-win scenarios.
+It aims at the increase of affordability of better value cancer treatment in the world via exploring scientific approaches.
 All the stakeholders- particularly cancer patients and their families- could win!
-This also includes flourishing the business of pharmaceutical companies and Manufacturers of radiotherapy machines and medical systems without ruining a country or individuals economies!
+This also could lead to flourishing the business of pharmaceutical companies and Manufacturers of radiotherapy machines and medical devices without ruining a country or individuals economies.
+It is a Win-Win initiative.
 No one would lose!

 - The first wing is “Exploring scientific approaches to increase affordability of better value cancer care”.
-2

 - The second wing of the win-win initiative, was proposed in November, 2015 and declared in 29 April, 2016 during the Harvard Catalyst Summit.
 This wing regards catalyst action and professional advice to increase enormously the rate of establishment of services of clinical oncology in the world starting with the most difficult challenges in Africa.